TheDeveloperMask/car-color-classifier-yolo4-python/README.md

 ## Introduction

 A Python example for using [Spectrico's car color classifier](http://spectrico.com/car-color-recognition.html).
 It consists of an object detector for finding the cars, and a classifier to recognize the colors of the detected cars.
 The object detector is an implementation of YOLOv4 (OpenCV DNN backend).
 YOLOv4 weights were downloaded from [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights).
 The classifier is based on MobileNet v3 (TensorFlow backend).
 It recognizes 14 colors: black, white, grey, silver, blue, red, green, brown, beige, golden, bordeaux, yellow, orange, and violet.
+Online web demo: [Vehicle Make and Model Recognition](http://spectrico.com/demo-car-mmr.html)

 ---
 ## Object Detection and Classification in images